Vdstx/Pyke/README.md

 --------------------------------

-🇬🇧 README – Pyke: Open Source Security Infrastructure 🔐 Pyke – Lightweight Open Source Security Infrastructure for SMEs Pyke is a modular, open source, and sustainable cybersecurity solution designed to secure the networks and communications of small and medium-sized enterprises.
+🇬🇧 README – Pyke: Open Source Security Infrastructure.
+🔐 Pyke – Lightweight Open Source Security Infrastructure for SMEs Pyke is a modular, open source, and sustainable cybersecurity solution designed to secure the networks and communications of small and medium-sized enterprises.
 Easy to deploy, cost-efficient, and interoperable, Pyke integrates the core components of modern security: VPN, IDS/IPS, firewall, secure DNS, PKI, and more.